YIFAN-adelaide/tlc/README.md

 End-to-end data engineering project that ingests NYC TLC Yellow Taxi monthly data, performs automated incremental ingestion, standardizes and validates records into a Silver Delta layer (with rejects auditing), generates BI-ready Gold aggregates, and visualizes KPIs in Power BI.

+THERE IS ALSO A ADF TEMPLATE FOR YOU TO TEST.
+PLEASE CONTACT THE AUOTHER yifan.li-0810@outlook.com TO ACCESS IT.
+THE TEMPLATE IS NOT UPLOADED DUE TO SECURITY CONCERN.

 ---

 ## Table of Contents